e-laflamme/legislative-game-portfolio/README.md

 <video src="assets/demo.mp4" controls width="600">
 </video>
 > *Click the image above to watch a video demo of the game.
-If no video is show, your browser may not support embedded videos.
+If no video is shown, your browser may not support embedded videos.
 You may download the file at (assets/demo.mp4)*

 ## Technologies & Skills